trivm12/trivm12/README.md

 ### 👨‍💻 About me 👨‍💻

-- 🔭 I’m currently a Computer Science senior at University of Information Technology - Vietnam National University
+- 🔭 I’m a fresh graduate at University of Information Technology - Vietnam National University; Bachelor of Science

-- 🌱 Learning Computer Science
+- 🌱 Learning for driver license

 - 🤴 Pronouns: He / him

-- ⚡ In my free time, I play games. 🐧

 - 😆 Fun fact: Did you know a duck and a rooster were the first passengers in a hot air baloon?